 Islam has guided us to make this world a better place by supporting those who are less privileged.
 Therefore, Islam puts great emphasis on charity and zakat.
-Muslims should do calculation of their zakat carefully before giving any amount to poor people.
+Muslims should do the calculation of their zakat carefully before giving any amount to poor people.

 Some of the facts about Zakat are as follow:

-- Zakat means a must to do transfer of ownership of some of the wealth or property of the giver, according to the estimated rate of 2.5%, to the needy or poor Muslims in any part of the world
+- Zakat means a must to do the transfer of ownership of some of the wealth or property of the giver, according to the estimated rate of 2.5%, to the needy or poor Muslims in any part of the world

 - Zakat is a religious and spiritual act and is totally different than that of the tax.
 It is obligatory on every sane Muslim who has the ability and is liable to pay zakat.

-Zakat is applicable on every Muslim who owns Nisab viz.
+Zakat is applicable to every Muslim who owns Nisab viz.
 613.35 grams of silver, or 87.49 grams of gold or who owns one or more assets liable, equal in value to 613.35 grams of silver or 87.49 grams of gold.

 IMPORTANCE OF ZAKAT:

 Besides the fact that a zakat is an obligatory act of worship in Islam and that Muslims get immense blessings by paying zakat, there are other reasons of how zakat is an important factor of the Muslim community.

 Helping the Community at large

 The most important benefit of zakat is that it helps to build society.
 If everyone keeps on saving the money and spend on themselves, then the less privileged will always remain poor.
 Therefore, with the help of zakat, people learn to support others in need.
 Zakat gives all the Muslims an opportunity to create a huge impact in the lives of deserving people.